reda-ea/eajee/README.md

 ## Temporary README

 This repo will contain a set of specialized, easy to extend Servlets, filters, etc.

 The goal is to make it extremely easy to write complex applications without the need for huge frameworks.

 ### Example

+Here's an example of the `ActionServlet`, which maps urls of the form `/action/p1/p2/...` to calls for public methods of the form `doAction(String p1, String p2, ...)`

 ```java
 import eajee.http.ActionResponse;